carloscoding925/CS-381/as1/README.md

 - This will pull the entire `CS-381` repo into your folder, but we want to be in the subfolder `as1`
 - To get there lets do `cd CS-381/as1`
 - If we do `ls` you'll see `raylib-cpp` is already here, but it is not quite ready to use.
-- To initialize it, lets perform the following: `git submodule init` and `git submodule update --init --recursive`
+- To initialize it, lets perform the following: `git submodule update --init --recursive`
 - Congratulations!
 You now have `raylib-cpp` initialized.

 ## How to Compile AS1